 Insight Cuba receives the Hospitality, Sales and Marketing Association International (HSMAI) Adrian Award for its efforts in the travel and hospitality industry.
 Considered the benchmark for the industry, this is the most prestigious travel marketing competition globally.

 Insight Cuba continues to strengthen partnerships and friendships in Cuba while travel programs are suspended by the Office of Foreign Assets Control.
-Our hope remains steadfast that travel will soon resume.
+Hope remains steadfast that travel to Cuba will soon resume.

 In August, Insight Cuba receives word that the loosening of travel regulations to Cuba is pending.
-We immediately begin preparing to relaunch Insight Cuba, in anticipation of resuming people-to-people travel.
+Preparations begin immediately to relaunch Insight Cuba, and resume its Cuba tours in anticipation of the restoration of people-to-people travel by the Obama administration.

 On January 28, people-to-people educational travel to Cuba is restored by President Obama (press statement).
 Insight Cuba submits its license application that very same day.
-On June 28 we are granted our fourth license authorizing, licensed people-to-people travel to Cuba.
-On August 11 we are the first organization in almost eight years to send Americans to Cuba legally under the new people-to-people regulations.
+On June 28, Insight Cuba is granted its fourth license authorizing, licensed people-to-people travel to Cuba.
+On August 11, Insight Cuba is the first organization in eight years to send Americans to Cuba legally under the new people-to-people regulations, and relaunches with six signature Cuba tours.

 In April, Insight Cuba sends its 6,000th American to Cuba legally.